how we do + what we value

 ^ See that?
 That’s us, in late 2015, in the rain, about 1 minute after we got engaged.
 I can still feel the electricity when I look at that photo.
 I can feel the cold and the wet and my mascara running into my eyes.
 I can feel the pure joy and excitement.
 I can smell the fall air.
 I can re-live the moment all over again.
 This is what I feel when I decide how to photograph a wedding.

 We basically LIVE for the opportunity to give these same feelings to our clients when they look at their wedding photos.
-Let me give you a rundown of what we value in wedding photography and how we approach weddings.
-I’m warning you right now that this page is probably gonna be more on the serious side, ’cause I want you to understand how seriously we actually take our jobs behind our seemingly carefree exteriors. photos of us on this page by Jennifer Van Son Photography
+I want you to understand how seriously we actually take our jobs behind our seemingly carefree exteriors. photos of us on this page by Jennifer Van Son Photography

 Having married each other in 2016, we feel like we’re SUPER equipped to capture amazing memories, time after time, not just from a photographer’s perspective but also from a client’s.
 What we think is the most important definitely changed after we received our own wedding photos.